splunk/addonfactory-ucc-generator/README.md

 }
 ```
 ### Populate dropdown using endpoint
-Below is example to populate one dropdown based on the value of other dropdown.
+The following example populates one dropdown based on the value of another dropdown:

 globalconfig.json
 ```
  {